-The Turkish-Iraqi alliance left Egypt in a mood of isolation and the latter feared that if other Arab states joined the pact this would increase Irag's influence within the Arab World hence weakening Egypt's position.
+The Turkish-Iraqi alliance left Egypt in a mood of isolation and the latter feared that if other Arab states joined the pact this would increase Iraq's influence within the Arab World hence weakening Egypt's position.
 For this reason Egypt embarked on a campaign to force Iraq to withdraw from the pact.
 Even though Nasser failed to dissuade Iraq, he had an immense negative effect on the regional countries like Jordan, Syria, and Lebanon.33 In order to extend the pact, the most convenient candidate for Turkey was pro-British Jordanian government.
 Turkish President Celal Bayar paid a visit to Amman in order to attain Jordanian adherence to the pact.
-However, after hostile Egyptian and to attain Jordanian adherence to the pact. propaganda the popular uprisings in the streets of Amman forced this country to side with Egypt and even the pro-British Jordanian government was forced to resign.34 These events broke Murderess's efforts to expand the pact among the Arab states.
+However, after hostile Egyptian propaganda the popular uprisings in the streets of Amman forced this country to side with Egypt and even the pro-British Jordanian government was forced to resign.34 These events broke Murderess's efforts to expand the pact among the Arab states.